Dr. Erin Crandall

+Richez, Emmanuelle, and Erin Crandall.
 2018.
-“Judicial Discretion as Political Choice: The Supreme Court of Canada’s Costs Awarding Power,” Canadian Journal of Political Science 51(4): 929-47.
-With Emmanuelle Richez.
+“Judicial Discretion as Political Choice: The Supreme Court of Canada’s Costs Awarding Power.”
+Canadian Journal of Political Science 51(4): 929-47.

+Lawlor, Andrea, and Erin Crandall.
 2018.
-"Comparing Third Party Policy Frameworks: Regulating Third Party Electoral Finance in Canada and the United Kingdom," Public Policy and Administration 33(3): 332-53.
-With Andrea Lawlor.
+"Comparing Third Party Policy Frameworks: Regulating Third Party Electoral Finance in Canada and the United Kingdom."
+Public Policy and Administration 33(3): 332-53.

+Crandall, Erin, and Andrea Lawlor.
 2017.
 "The Politics of Judicial Appointment: Do Party Connections Impede the Appointment of Women to Canada’s Federally Appointed Courts?"
 Canadian Journal of Political Science 50(3): 823-47.

-With Andrea Lawlor.
+Lawlor, Andrea, and Erin Crandall.
 2015.
-“Questioning Judges with a Questionable Process: An Analysis of Committee Appearances by Canadian Supreme Court Candidates,” Canadian Journal of Political Science 48(4): 863-83.
-With Andrea Lawlor.
+“Questioning Judges with a Questionable Process: An Analysis of Committee Appearances by Canadian Supreme Court Candidates.”
+Canadian Journal of Political Science 48(4): 863-83.

+Crandall, Erin, and Andrea Lawlor.
 2015.
-“Courting Controversy: Evaluating Canadian Parliamentary Review of Supreme Court Candidates,” Canadian Parliamentary Review 38(4): 35-43.
-With Andrea Lawlor.
+“Courting Controversy: Evaluating Canadian Parliamentary Review of Supreme Court Candidates.”
+Canadian Parliamentary Review 38(4): 35-43.

+Lawlor, Andrea and Erin Crandall.
 2013.
-“Committee Performance in the Senate of Canada: Some Sobering Analysis for the Chamber of ‘Sober Second Thought’,” Commonwealth and Comparative Politics 51(4): 549-68.
-With Andrea Lawlor.
+“Committee Performance in the Senate of Canada: Some Sobering Analysis for the Chamber of ‘Sober Second Thought’.”
+Commonwealth and Comparative Politics 51(4): 549-68.